MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 The **Exports** page shows you all configured exports.
 Exports share specific data with various applications.
 They can include customer profiles or entities, schemas, and mapping details.
 Each export requires a [connection, set up by an administrator, to manage authentication and access](connections.md).

 Go to **Data** > **Exports** to view the exports page.
-All user roles have access to view configured exports.
-Use of the search field in the command bar to find exports by their name, connection name, or connection type.
+All user roles can view configured exports.
+Use the search field in the command bar to find exports by their name, connection name, or connection type.

 ## Set up a new export